3.20 Provisions, contingent liabilities and contingent assets

 III.
 Fair value of financial instruments

 In determining the fair value of its financial instruments, the Company uses a variety of methods and assumptions that are based on market conditions and risks existing at each reporting date.
 The methods used to determine fair value include discounted cash flow analysis, available quoted market prices.
-All methods of assessing fair value result in general approximation of value, and such value may vary from actual realization at a future date.
+AH methods of assessing fair value result in general approximation of value, and such value may vary from actual realization at a future date.

 IV.
 Offsetting of financial instruments